Measuring employee wellness during COVID-19: what business leaders need to know

 It’s clear that we’ve entered an era of extraordinary, rapid change.
-The COVID-19 pandemic has challenged all of us to learn how to adapt, quickly, learning as we go.
+The COVID-19 pandemic has challenged all of us to learn how to adapt quickly, learning as we go.
 The stakes are high.
-Businesses are facing loss of revenue, financial uncertainty, and supply chain stresses, not to mention creating contingency plans for economic disruption.
-How organizations large and small weather the storm depends on numerous factors, yet as business leaders struggle to regain their footing in an ever-shifting landscape, they can’t forget their most valuable asset: their employees.
+Businesses are facing loss of revenue, financial uncertainty and supply chain stresses, not to mention creating contingency plans for economic disruption.
+How organisations large and small weather the storm depends on numerous factors, yet as business leaders struggle to regain their footing in an ever-shifting landscape, they can’t forget their most valuable asset: their employees.

 Supporting employees’ mental health in the face of COVID-19

 Mental well-being is an ongoing challenge for many, even in the best of times.
 In fact, the CDC notes that mental health disorders are among “the most burdensome health concerns in the United States.”
-But history has shown us that mental health issues are exacerbated during times of crises.
-According to JAMA, large-scale disasters and epidemics are “almost always accompanied by increases in depression, posttraumatic stress disorder (PTSD), substance abuse disorder” and more wide-ranging mental and behavioral disorders.
-Many mental health experts are already seeing marked upticks in the numbers of patients they’re treating as a consequence of pandemic-related stress, and expect those numbers to grow.
+But history has shown us that mental health issues are exacerbated during times of crisis.
+According to JAMA, large-scale disasters and epidemics are “almost always accompanied by increases in depression, post-traumatic stress disorder (PTSD), substance abuse disorder” and more wide-ranging mental and behavioural disorders.
+Many mental health experts are already seeing a marked increase in the number of patients they’re treating as a consequence of pandemic-related stress, and expect that number to grow.

-- 69 percent of workers claimed this is the most stressful time of their entire professional career, including major events like the September 11 terror attacks, the 2008 Great Recession and others
+- 69 per cent of workers claimed that this is the most stressful time of their entire professional career, including major events like the September 11 terror attacks, the 2008 Great Recession and others

 Create a culture of wellness, built on data

-It’s smart business to prioritize a wellness initiative that enables your organization to take a proactive approach to your employees’ mental health.
+It’s smart business to prioritise a wellness initiative that enables your organisation to take a proactive approach to your employees’ mental health.
 Helping your employees to learn to cope and become more resilient is an important goal: employees who are engaged, and have high levels of well-being are 45% more likely than other employees to adapt to change.